kaushikram89/Seattle-Airbnb-Data-Analysis/README.md

 Udacity course requirement

 # Project
+1. Dataset in the dataset folder
-Analyses the Airbnb dataset and answer three questions for a potential Seattle Airbnb host.
+2. Analyses the Airbnb dataset and answer three questions for a potential Seattle Airbnb host in the jupyter notebook

 # Medium Blog Post